Wednesday's Transactions - NewsBreak

 |American League

-NEW YORK YANKEES — Selected the contract of RHP Ryan Weber from Wilkes-Barre/Scranton (IL).
-Optioned LHP J.P.
-Sears to Wilkes-Barre/Scranton.
+DETROIT TIGERS — Placed RHP Willy Peralta on the 15-day IL.
+Recalled RHP Will Vest from Toledo (IL).

-SEATTLE MARINERS — Selected the contract of OF Marcus Wilson from Tacoma (PCL).
-Recalled INF/OF Sam Haggerty from Tacoma.
-Optioned INF Kevin Padlo to Tacoma.
-Placed OF Taylor Trammell on the 10-day IL.
-Transferred C Tom Murphy from the 10-day IL to the 60-day IL.
+CHICAGO WHITE SOX — Returned OF Eloy Jimenez from rehab assignment in Charlotte (IL) and reinstated him from the 60-day IL.
+Placed INF Jake Burger on the 10-day IL. and RHP Vince Velasquez on the 15-day IL.
+Recalled RHP Jimmy Lambert from Charlotte.
+Transferred INF Danny Mendick from the 10-day IL to the 60-day IL.

+NEW YORK YANKEES — Reinstated RHP Miguel Castro from the restricted list.
+Designated RHP Ryan Weber for assignment.

+TORONTO BLUE JAYS — Recalled RHP Casey Lawrence from Buffalo (IL).
+Optioned RHP Trent Thornton to Buffalo.

 |National League